TJNII/puppet-rscfacts/readme.md

 A The following extra fact are also provided:
 * rsc_roles: Rackspace server roles
-* rsc_sla_status: Rackspace Managed Cloud automation status.
+* rsc_mc_status: Rackspace Managed Cloud automation status.
 (Only populated on Managed next-gen servers)

 These facts are not part of the rsc facts to be included in Facter 2.0.0.
 They will only be populated on Next Generation cloud servers